Create an Internship

 - The employer completes an evaluation of the student and the work relationship ends

-The U.S. Department of Labor has established six criteria to determine whether interns must be paid the minimum wage:
+The U.S. Department of Labor has established six criteria to determine whether interns must be paid minimum wage:

-Please call or email The Center for Career and Professional Development if you need additional information or assistance in creating an internship at your organization.
-We're here to help.
+Feel free to contact The Center for Career and Professional Development if you need additional information or assistance in creating an internship at your organization.
+Call us at (270) 745-3095 or via email at EmployerRelations@wku.edu.